adewaleolalekan/data_analytics_portfolio/README.md

 ---

-## 🚀 How to Explore
+## 🗂 Project Structure

 Each project is contained in its own folder and includes:

-- A short project brief
+- `index.html` → the published project page
+- Visuals, summary, and findings
-- Data sources or links to datasets
+- Tools and datasets used
-- Step-by-step analysis
-- Visualizations (where applicable)
-- Final conclusions or business recommendations
+- Business insights and recommendations

 ---